joelclermont/kendo-docs/api/framework/datasource.md

 #### Parameters

-##### val `Object | Array`
+##### sort `Object | Array`

-_optional, default: _

-<undefined> Sort options to be applied to the data
+Sort options to be applied to the data

 #### Returns

-`Array` Current sort descriptors
+`Array` containing the current sort descriptors.

 ### sync

 Synchronizes changes through the transport.
 Any pending CRUD operations will be sent to the server.
-<p>If the DataSource is in **batch** mode, only one call will be made for each type of operation.
+If the DataSource is in **batch** mode, only one call will be made for each type of operation (Create, Update, Destroy).
-Otherwise, the DataSource will send one command per pending item change per change type.
+Otherwise, the DataSource will send one request per item change and change type.

 #### Example

     // we have deleted 2 items and updated 1.
-If not in batch mode, this will send three commands to the server dataSource.sync();
+If not in batch mode, this will send three commands to the server - two Destroy and one Update. dataSource.sync();

 ### total

-Get the total number of records
+Get the total number of data items.

 #### Example

     var total = dataSource.total();

+#### Returns

+`Number` the number of data items.

 ### totalPages